engie-new-business/technicaldoc/RELAYER.md

 ## How it works

 * **API and SDK**: Send your transactions using our API and open source SDK (JS, iOS)
 * **Speed and gas price limit**: Depending on your gas price limit, your desired speed and current  gas prices market, we whether or not to relay your trandaction.
-Once accepted, we make sure that your transaction is validated at the best price for your time.
+Once accepted, we make sure that your transaction is validated at the best price for your speed.
 Available speed are: safelow (around 30 minutes), average (around 5 minutes), fast (around 2 minutes), fastest (around 30 seconds)
 * **Meta transaction**: To relay your transactions we use Meta Transaction and wraps signed message in a new transaction.
 * **Gasless transaction:** Thanks to Meta transaction, Rockside allows you to pay gas fees for your DApp's users.
 They no longer need ETH to interact with your Dapp.
 * **Transaction auto replay**: We monitor your transactions and we replace it with one with a higher gas price when necessary to validate your transaction according to your requested speed.